Category: Uncategorized

 Established 2005

-Former chairman and CEO of Darden Restaurants, Joe Lee was named to this position on May 29, 1995, when Darden Restaurants split from General Mills Restaurants.
-Mr. Lee began his career at General Mills in 1967 as a member of Red Lobster’s founding team and manager of the first Red Lobster in Lakeland, Florida.
-When General Mills bought the fledging seafood chain in the 1970s, he was named president and CEO.
+Joseph R. Lee served as the chairman and first chief executive officer of Darden Restaurants after the company split from General Mills.
+Mr. Lee started his career at General Mills in 1967 as a member of Red Lobster’s founding team and manager of the first Red Lobster in Lakeland, Florida.
+He then became CEO of the chain.
+Mr. Lee later served as the president of the National Restaurant Association.

 Meet Wally M. Gordon